 No of Teams: 24

-The top three team win promotion automatically, with the next four highest teams competing in the play-offs with the winner gaining the fourth promotion spot.
+The top three teams win promotion automatically, with the next four highest teams competing in the playoffs with the winner gaining the fourth promotion spot.
 The bottom two teams are relegated.

 Level 5: National League